-I was stoked to be chosen as one of the official bloggers for the Toronto Ramadan Market, created and curated by none other than girl boss Sudduf.
-This opportunity allowed me to cover the event on social media via a live takeover of Ramadan Market’s Instagram account.
-Although I was exhausted afterward, I got the chance to speak to amazing designers and makers who were all willing to share their stories on and off camera.
+I was chosen as one of the official bloggers for the Toronto Ramadan Market, created and curated by Sudduf Wynn.
+This opportunity allowed me to cover the event on social media via Live takeover of Ramadan Market’s Instagram and Facebook account.
+Although I was exhausted afterward, I got the chance to speak to amazing creators who were all willing to share their stories on and off camera.

 The market itself was a milestone in the right direction for showcasing the talents of the Muslim community in Canada.
 Although multiple vendors were selling Ramadan/Eid decorations, each had their own spin on it and were so supportive of each other by actually recommending other vendors at the market.
 That’s real #collaborationovercompetition 🙂